the-human-colossus-foundation/oca-spec/docs/specification/README.md

 ## OCA object types

-An `OCA object` is either a [Capture Base](#capture-base) or a task-specific [Overlay](#overlays) with a deterministic relationship to a [Capture Base](#capture-base).
+An `OCA object` is either a [Capture Base](#capture-base) or a task-specific [Overlay](#overlays) with a deterministic relationship to a [Capture Base](#capture-base) or another [Overlay](#overlays).
 When amalgamated as a [Bundle](#bundle), OCA objects provide the necessary structural, definitional, and contextual information to determine the meaning of inputted data at the time of data capture.

 ### Capture Base

-A `Capture Base` is a stable base object that defines a single dataset in its purest form, providing a structural base to harmonise data.
-The object defines `attribute names` and `types`.
+A `Capture Base` is a base object that defines a single dataset in its purest form, providing a structural base to harmonise data.
+The object defines attribute names and types.

 The Capture Base consists of the following attributes in that order: